 Q. I understand that arbitrators are often required to read and review lengthy materials in preparation for a hearing, or prior to rendering an award.
 Are arbitrators compensated for the time spent studying materials?

 A. No, the honorarium applies only to hearings and does not cover “study time.”

 Q. Will I be compensated for handling any discovery motions?

 A. Yes, FINRA provides arbitrators an honorarium of $200 to decide discovery-related motions on the papers.
 If more than one arbitrator considers a discovery-related motion, each arbitrator will receive $200.
 The panel will allocate the cost of the honorarium to the parties in the arbitration award.

-Q. Will I be compensated for deciding a contested motion requesting the issuance of a subpoena?
+Q. Will I be compensated for deciding a contested motion requesting that I issue a subpoena?

-A. Yes, FINRA provides arbitrators an honorarium of $250 for deciding a contested motion requesting the issuance of a subpoena without a hearing.
-The honorarium will be paid on a per case basis to each arbitrator who decides the contested motion.
-Parties will not be assessed more than $750 in fees for deciding these motions in any arbitration proceeding.
-No honorarium will be paid for cases administered under the simplified arbitration rules.
+A. Yes, FINRA pays arbitrators an honorarium of $250 for deciding a contested motion, without a hearing, requesting that an arbitrator issue a subpoena.
+FINRA pays the honorarium once per each case to an arbitrator who decides the motion.
+Parties will not be assessed more than $750 in fees for these motions in any one case.
+This honorarium is not paid in simplified cases.

 Q. What if a case settles before the hearing, after I’ve read all the materials in preparation?
 Am I entitled to compensation for the time I’ve already spent?